Killing Them Softly: Plot

-Russell is arrested on a drug possession charge and deported; meanwhile, Jackie confronts Frankie and convinces him to trade Squirrel's whereabouts for his life.
-Jackie has Frankie drive him to Squirrel; upon reaching Squirrel's apartment complex, he kills Squirrel with a shotgun.
-After confirming Squirrel is dead, Jackie has Frankie drive him to get his car several hours away.
-Frankie becomes very nervous and begins speeding.
-Unable to get Frankie to slow down, Jackie takes over driving.
-Once they arrive at the parking garage, Jackie shoots Frankie in the head without warning.
-Jackie then wipes down any fingerprints he might have left and leaves the scene.
+Before Jackie gets to him, Russell is arrested on a drug possession charge.
+Meanwhile, Jackie confronts Frankie and convinces him to trade Squirrel's whereabouts for his life.
+Jackie has Frankie drive him to where Squirrel will have his regular rendezvous with a woman, and he kills Squirrel with a shotgun.
+After confirming Squirrel is dead, Jackie and Frankie drive to the parking garage where Jackie shoots Frankie in the head without warning.
+Jackie wipes down the car and leaves the scene.

 On the night of the presidential election, Jackie meets with Driver to collect his fee for the three hits.
 On the TV in the bar, Barack Obama is giving his election victory speech.
-The two argue over his fee, with Driver trying to pay a lesser amount and Jackie insisting on the full sum.
-Referring to Obama's speech, Jackie angrily declares: "This guy wants to tell me we're living in a community?
-Don't make me laugh.
-I'm living in America, and in America, you're on your own.
-America is not a country; it's just a business.
-Now fucking pay me."
+The two argue over his fee, with Driver trying to pay a lesser amount.
+Jackie mocks Obama's words on community, declaring that America "is just a business", and demands the full sum.